23 years in prison for crimes she did not commit

 Children at DePaul Cristo Rey High School in Cincinnati became very interested in Tyra’s case as part of a religion class.
 One student wrote and recorded a song, titled “Have Mercy On Her,” to plead for Tyra’s clemency.

-The following excerpt was written by Nancy Day, a juror who later advocated for Tyra’s release from prison:
+written by Nancy Day, a juror who later advocated for Tyra’s release from prison:

 “I had serious doubts about Tyra’s guilt at the time I voted to convict her.
 I could tell she wasn’t really a part of the group that committed the crimes — she had just found herself at the wrong place at the wrong time.
 But we didn’t have the proof to back up my instinct.